antoinewaugh/docker-pysys-performance/README.md

  20    	1.002    0.050    1.002    0.050 	{time.sleep}

 ```

+After adding some additional logging within the `plat-unix/helper.py` , it appears the host calls os.waitpid() three times on average, whereas the docker container results in tens-hundreds of calls to os.waitpid().

 ## Long running containers: seeing this arbitrary 1 second difference drift to > 5 seconds per call to ProcessWrapper.start()